awsdocs/aws-php-developers-guide/doc_source/s3-examples-creating-buckets.rst

    :lines: 32-42
    :language: php

 Create a Bucket
 ---------------

-Create a php file with following code.
-First create an AWS.S3 client service specifying the region and version, then call the createBucket method with an array as the parameter.
-The only required field is the key 'Bucket' with a string value for bucket name you want to create, but you can specify the region with the 'CreateBucketConfiguration' field.
-If successful this method will return the 'Location' of the bucket.
+Create a PHP file with following code.
+First create an AWS.S3 client service that specifies the AWS Region and version.
+Then call the ``createBucket`` method with an array as the parameter.
+The only required field is the key 'Bucket', with a string value for the bucket name you want to create.
+However, you can specify the AWS Region with the 'CreateBucketConfiguration' field.
+If successful, this method returns the 'Location' of the bucket.

 **Sample Code**